Marin Alsop: Baltimore Symphony Orchestra

 In September 2005, Alsop was appointed the 12th music director of the Baltimore Symphony Orchestra, having been named music director designate for the 2006–2007 concert season.
 She was the first woman appointed to lead a major American orchestra.
 The appointment generated some controversy among orchestra members, who felt they had not been sufficiently consulted.
 Alsop successfully addressed their concerns.
 In June 2009, the orchestra announced the extension of her contract for another five years, through August 2015.

 In July 2013, the BSO announced a further extension of her contract as music director through the 2020–2021 season.
 In February 2020, the orchestra announced that Alsop would conclude her music directorship of the orchestra at the close of the 2020–2021 season and take the title of music director laureate.
 She conducted a series of three farewell concerts in summer 2021.

 Alsop's initiatives with the BSO have included the Webumentary Film Series, a free iTunes podcast titled Clueless About Classical, and the OrchKids program, directed at underprivileged Baltimore children.
 In August 2015, Alsop was appointed director of graduate conducting at the Peabody Institute of the Johns Hopkins University, succeeding one of her mentors, Gustav Meier.

 Additional US career

 In 2020, the Ravinia Festival announced the appointment of Alsop as its inaugural chief conductor.
 In February 2022, the Ravinia Festival announced the extension of Alsop's contract through 2025.
+Alsop concluded her Ravinia tenure in 2026.
 In January 2024, The Philadelphia Orchestra announced the appointment of Alsop as its next principal guest conductor, effective with the 2024-2025 season, with an initial contract of 3 seasons.

 Alsop conducted the Fort Worth Symphony Orchestra in the final round of the Van Cliburn International Piano Competition in 2022 and 2025.